baezortega/baezortega.github.io/_posts/2018-10-14-hypersphere-sampling.md

 ![]({{ site.baseurl }}/images/hypersphere-sampling_files/figure-markdown_github/unnamed-chunk-7-2.png)

-This perfect sampling algorithm, if formally quite simple, provides a powerful example of the importance of understanding the topology of the space in which sampling is to be done, and of the beauty and elegance which so often characterise the mathematical tools, such as variable and sample transformations, that are ubiquitous in statistical physics.
+This rejection-free sampling algorithm, if formally quite simple, provides a powerful example of the importance of understanding the topology of the space in which sampling is to be done, and of the beauty and elegance which so often characterise the mathematical tools, such as variable and sample transformations, that are ubiquitous in statistical physics.

 Finally, it must be noted that, although I have chosen to present this sampling approach mainly because of its mathematical ingenuity, hypersphere sampling is not only beautiful, but also of prime importance in statistical mechanics and other branches of physics.
 To mention one example, the velocities of *N* classical particles in a gas with constant kinetic energy are distributed as random points on the surface of a 3*N*-dimensional hypersphere.
 This is because the fixed kinetic energy is proportional to the sum of the squared velocities, and therefore any valid set of particle velocities (each with *x*, *y* and *z* components) must satisfy that the sum of their squares is proportional to the kinetic energy — just as any point on the surface of a sphere has coordinates whose sum-of-squares is, by definition, equal to the square of the sphere radius.